Elena Laumenskienė

-Elena Laumenskienė (16 July 1880 – 24 March 1960) was a Lithuanian composer, music educator, and pianist who published some music under the name Elena Stanekaite-Laumyanskene.
+Elena Stanekaite Laumenskienė (16 July 1880 – 24 March 1960) was a Lithuanian composer, music educator, and pianist who published some music under the name Elena Stanekaite-Laumyanskene.
+Also Stanek, Moráuskienė, by marriages.
+She performed as a pianist in Kaunas, Moscow and Vilnius, and composed more than three hundred works.
+She taught at the Vilnius Conservatory, and in 1930 founded the Lithuanian National Conservatory in Kaunas, which she was then principal of for ten years.

+Life

-Laumyanskene was born in Radviliškis.
-She graduated from the Moscow Conservatory in 1907, where her teachers included Alexander Ilyinsky, Konstantin Igumnov, and Alexander Scriabin.
+Laumenskienė was born Elena Stanekaite in Radviliškis on 16 July 1880.
+She graduated from the Moscow Conservatory in 1907, where her teachers included A. Hubert, Alexander Ilyinsky, Konstantin Igumnov, and Alexander Scriabin.
 She married Laumenskis.